nabu-platform/triton/readme.md

 environment("setting", force: true, secret: true)
 ```

+### Server Name

+Triton will, by default, use the local name of the host it is on.
+You can however give it a more meaningful name by passing in the ``name`` property.

+Alternatively, once triton is started up, you can use the command ``name()`` to both fetch the current (without a parameter) and set a new one (if you pass in a parameter).
+Note that if you are using self signed certificates and you update the name of a server, you will be prompted to regenerate the certificate to match the new name (defaults to yes).

+Note that any user connecting to the server after the regenerated certificate is set, will be prompted to accept the new one.
+This may lead to confusion so this should preferably be done soon after installation of the triton server.

+Note that for enterprise environments the certificates should be managed centrally.
+There will be no prompt to regenerate in such a case.

 ## System fallback

 Because triton is used primarily for system manage, any method that is not namespaced and not recognized, is automatically assumed to be a system command.
 For example if we just type ``ls()`` on a linux system, we will list the files in the current directory.
 This is exactly the same as explicitly typing ``system.ls()``

 # Misc